Answers to Frequently Asked Questions (FAQs) relating to In-App Purchasing (IAP).

 Sign in to the developer portal and go to My Apps.
 Select an app, click In-App Items, and then click the Availability and Pricing tab.
 On that tab, select the radio button for I’ll set my own list prices, which exposes the option to edit the marketplace list prices by currency and marketplace.

 Yes.
 In addition to complying with our program policies on the types of in-app items you can offer, you must ensure that in-app purchasing in your app complies with all applicable laws.
 Some of these laws limit how you can promote your in-app items.
 For instance, consumer protection laws in the European Union prohibit direct exhortations to children to buy items.
-They may also restrict how the purchase of in-app items can impact the functionality of your app.
+They might also restrict how the purchase of in-app items can impact the functionality of your app.
 Two references that can help you understand how EU consumer protection laws apply to in-app purchasing are the EU Consumer Protection Cooperation (CPC) Network’s position and the UK Competition and Markets Authority’s Principles for online and app-based games.

 IAP API Questions

-- Q: Are the receipts returned by
+- Q1: Are the receipts returned by

 No. The receipts returned are not guaranteed to be sorted.
 You can have your app sort the receipts.